kay-rey/goobie-bot/README.md

 ### `/weekly`

-Get a comprehensive weekly schedule for all LA teams (Dodgers, Lakers, Galaxy) with:
+Get a comprehensive weekly schedule for all LA teams (Dodgers, Lakers, Galaxy, Rams) with:

 - 📅 All matches for the current week (Monday to Sunday)
 - 🏟️ Venue information for each match
-- ⚾🏀⚽ Team-specific colors and emojis
+- ⚾🏀⚽🏈 Team-specific colors and emojis
 - 🕐 Automatic weekly notifications every Monday at 1pm PT

 ## 🏗️ Architecture